-- 1. Clairol Nice'n Easy Root Touch-Up, starting at $13, Amazon
+- 1. Clairol Nice'n Easy Root Touch-Up Kit, $12 (Pack of Two), Amazon

-3. L'Oréal Paris Excellence Creme, $6, Amazon
+- 3. L'Oréal Paris Excellence Creme Hair Color, $8, Amazon

 Austin Medaris of Ted Gibson salon is also a fan of L'Oreal, as he works with the brand's professional line in the salon.
-When applying color at-home, Medaris suggests asking a friend for help so that you avoid missing any spots or putting too much in one place.
+When applying color at-home, Medaris suggested asking a friend for help so that you avoid missing any spots or putting too much in one place.

 "Overlapping can cause color buildup and/or damage to the hair.
-Home color is extremely difficult to remove from the hair without causing significant damage," explains Medaris.
+Home color is extremely difficult to remove from the hair without causing significant damage," explained Medaris.
 "The developer in at-home colors can also be harsher than those used in the salon, as it is created to work on everyone and not formulated to your particular hair type."

 Like Hazan, Connors advised going lighter than the shade you want when using this product.

 "First and foremost, you need to know what level your natural hair color is considered.
-Hair color companies will have diagrams and charts [that] show which color and undertone each color provides," Potempa says.
+Hair color companies will have diagrams and charts (that) show which color and undertone each color provides," Potempa said.
 "If you're going for a drastic change, remember to go slow: one shade at a time.
 Depending on your hair (and skin!) you will have to do further research on what type of color will suit you."

-She recommends mixing 4 ounces of Davines Solu Shampoo or another clarifying shampoo with 4 caps full of peroxide and the juice of two lemons.
+She recommends mixing 4 ounces of Davines Solu Shampoo or another clarifying shampoo with four caps full of peroxide and the juice of two lemons.
 Put the shampoo mixture all over, but focus on scrubbing the ends.
-Be gentle around the face as it's the most sensitive area, warns Pickthorn.
+Be gentle around the face as it's the most sensitive area, warned Pickthorn.
 After washing out the mixture, apply a hair mask for at least 15 minutes and you're good to go with your newly lightened locks!